tloanPhytec/meta-example/README.md

 This branch serves as a reference for changing the default graphics configuration of PHYTEC's phyCORE-i.MX8M Plus BSP.
 Enabling this layer in your BSP will have the following effects:

 - moves the active weston display from HDMI to the LVDS0 interface
-- disables the Qt6 demo's systemd service such that it will no longer star automatically upon boot
+- disables the Qt6 demo's systemd service such that it will no longer start automatically upon boot

 This was tested with the phyCORE-i.MX8M Plus's BSP PD24.1.0